MisterTea/EternalTerminal/external_imported/Catch2/docs/skipping-passing-failing.md

 for example when the system under test is missing certain hardware capabilities.
-If the required conditions can only be determined at runtime, it often doesn't make sense to consider such a test case as either passed or failed, because it simply can not run at all.
+If the required conditions can only be determined at runtime, it often doesn't make sense to consider such a test case as either passed or failed, because it simply cannot run at all.

 To properly express such scenarios, Catch2 provides a way to explicitly _skip_ test cases, using the `SKIP` macro: